matteo14c/HaploCoV/README.md

 *HaploCoV.pl* is the workhorse of HaploCoV and is the recommended way to execute our software.<br> Users can specify a list of geographic regions/areas or countries and intervals of time to be considered in their analyses by providing a configuration file in text format (--locales).<br>
 *HaploCoV.pl* will process the configuration file and apply the complete workflow to each entity therein included.
 For every distinct country, area or region results will be provided in the form of an individual report (.rep) file.
 This .rep file will contain a list of candidate SARS-CoV-2 variants/lineages showing a significant increase of their *VOC-ness score* and/or prevalence, and which are probably worth to be monitored.
-More details on the interpretation of this report are provided in the section [How to interpret HaploCoV's results](https://haplocov.readthedocs.io/en/latest/haplocov.html#how-to-interpret-haplocov-s-results).<br>
+More details on the interpretation of this report are provided in the section [How to interpret HaploCoV's results](https://haplocov.readthedocs.io/en/latest/haplocov.html#how-to-interpret-haplocov-s-results) of the manual.<br>

 <hr>